skatejs/skatejs/README.md

 <my-component></my-component>
 ```

-Instead of providing just imperative methods such as `play()` for a video player, you should try to provide attributes that offer the same functionality.
-For example, if you had a player component you could offer a `playing` boolean attribute so that it can be put on the element so that it starts playing when it's put on the page.
+Instead of providing just imperative methods - such as `play()` for a video player - you should try to provide attributes that offer the same functionality.
+For example, if you had a player component, you could offer a `playing` boolean attribute, so that it starts playing when it's put on the page.

 ```html
 <x-player playing></x-player>